Shattered Pixel Dungeon Guide

-Fists it may spawn (all fists are immune to damage within Yog-Dzewa's "temple"):
+Fists it may spawn (all fists are immune to damage within Yog-Dzewa's "temple" area):

 - (ranged) Bright Fist : On 50% HP, will warp away & blind the Hero.
 Long range attacks blinds its target & deals damage, no noteworthy effect other than damage on melee attack.
 Blinds the player on death.

-- (ranged) Dark Fist : On 50% HP, will warp away & extinguish the Hero's torch if available.
-Long range attacks reduces the Hero's Illuminated buff by 1 tile & deals damage, no noteworthy effect other than damage on melee attack.
+- (ranged) Dark Fist : On 50% HP, will warp away & immediately remove the Hero's Illuminated buff if it's active.
+Long range attacks deals damage & reduces the Hero's Illuminated buff by 1 tile whenever applicable, no noteworthy effect other than damage on melee attack.
 Extinguishes the Hero's torch on death.

 - (tank) Rotting Fist : Ranged attack is a toxic gas attack.
 Takes damage only in Bleeding, which gets refreshed every time it gets hit.
 Melee attacks may also inflict caustic ooze.
 Will regenerate HP on water tiles.

 - (tank) Rusted Fist : Ranged attack inflicts Crippled.
 Cannot move through narrow sections.
 Takes damage in deferred form.